Kori-San/chenillard3000/README.md

 - P2.0
 - P2.5

-If you find any bug or if you have ideas to make the script better don't mind writting in the "Issues" section :)
+If you find any bug or if you have ideas to make the code better don't mind writting in the "Issues" section :)